hatfieldlibrary/tagger/README.md

 Assign mysql permissions to the databases.

 The application uses Sequelize as the ORM.
 Database tables are defined in the application models package (Express MVC).
-To access your mysql databases, add the mysql user name and password the the project configuration.
+To access your mysql databases, set the mysql user name and password the the project configuration.
  To do this, open `config/environment.js` and edit the `user` and `password` for each of the databases.
-Do this only for development, runlocal, and test configurations if these are what you will be using.
+Pay attention to the different environment configurations since these are associated with different databases.
 Example:

         development: {
            root: rootPath,